OFD5/Spraydomains/README.md

 # Spraydomains
-Srpaydomains is subdomain bruteforce tool used for recon.
+Spraydomains is subdomain bruteforce tool used for recon.
 Please use the tool for security reaserch only i won't be held accountable for any illegal use of the tools.
 #
 ![web-Dir search logo](https://raw.githubusercontent.com/OFD5/Spraydomains/main/Spraydomains.png)
 # Steps to use the tool